 - "File associations and system integration" replicate the entry for the wizard configuring file associations and other system integration options as context menu and SendTo menu entries - "Automatically open single tar archive in tar. files" (on by default) allows to directly browse compressed tar archives as it was a single atomic operation for the user: the tar archive is automatically decompressed in a temporary path (exactly as during previews of compressed files) and then opened in a separate instance of PeaZip - "Do not ask confirmation for delete after archiving / extraction" (default off).
 If deletion is set after archiving / extract all operation, this option allow to skip confirmation request.
 Use with caution: deletion is not performed if errors are detected in the process, but there are difficult to predict cases where user's supervision is recommendable over automatic checking. - "Try to open archives containing errors" (default on) allows to browse archives even if errors are detected, can be useful to handle bogus or corrupted archives - "Try to edit non explicitly supported file types" (default off) allows to save edits to file formats derivate from archive types, not recommended as such formats may contain extra data fields that are out of the scope of an archiving software - "Sync archive tree, keep visited nodes" define how to show archive treeview in Navigation panel on the left.
-Alternative are "Do not sync archive tree" (treeview is not automatically updated, as in older versions of the application), and "Sync archive tree, simple", collapsing all nodes except for the one currently being browsed. - "Archive" group contains additional settings for archive creation - "Default format" sets the default archive/compression type, by default last used format is kept - "Switch to zipx extension for non-Deflate zip archives" will automatically use zipx extensions for zip archives if a different compression algorithm than Deflate is used (as done by WinZip), in order to mark them as incompatible with legacy archive managers - "Set advanced archiving options" set archiving and conversion -specific options from archive creation - o "Archive / Set default output path" if set, archive creation operations will point by default to this path - "Extract" group contains additional file extraction settings - o "Auto close after extraction if no browsing actions took place" (default off), useful in example if a downloaded file was opened for quick inspection before extraction - o "Always ignore paths..." directives: ignore paths extracts file(s) to output path not re-creating the directory structure as is in the archive, by default it is on for extract and open with operations.
-It can be fine tuned applying the directive to: - Extract and open with... operations - Extract displayed objects (objects shown in current browsing or search filter) - Extract selected objects - "Extract everything for special file types" allows (for 7Z-supported archive types) to optionally extract the entire archive (or current path) to preview special filetypes which usually needs external data to properly run, in example .html, .bat, and .exe files - First dropdown sets when to apply this rule: Never, Ask (interactive), Always (default) - Second dropdown sets how to apply the rule: Extract entire archive (default) or Extract displayed items only (items in current path, or matching current search filters) which may be enough in some cases and can be faster than extracting the entire archive - o "Set advanced extraction options" set extraction-.specific options from extraction screen - o "Extract / Set default output path" if set, extraction operations will point by default to this path
+Alternative are "Do not sync archive tree" (treeview is not automatically updated, as in older versions of the application), and "Sync archive tree, simple", collapsing all nodes except for the one currently being browsed. - "Archive" group contains additional settings for archive creation - o "Default format" sets the default archive/compression type, by default last used format is kept - "Switch to zipx extension for non-Deflate zip archives" will automatically use zipx extensions for zip archives if a different compression algorithm than Deflate is used (as done by WinZip), in order to mark them as incompatible with legacy archive managers - o "Set advanced archiving options" set archiving and conversion -specific options from archive creation - o "Archive / Set default output path" if set, archive creation operations will point by default to this path - "Extract" group contains additional file extraction settings

+- o "Auto close after extraction if no browsing actions took place" (default off), useful in example if a downloaded file was opened for quick inspection before extraction - o "Always ignore paths..." directives (overridden by interactive extraction, see extraction chapter): extracts file(s) to output not re-creating the directory structure as is in the archive; the options does not apply when extracting directories. - Extract and open with... operations - Extract displayed objects (objects shown in current browsing or search filter) - Extract selected objects - "Extract everything for special file types" allows (for 7Z-supported archive types) to optionally extract the entire archive (or current path) to preview special filetypes which usually needs external data to properly run, in example .html, .bat, and .exe files - First dropdown sets when to apply this rule: Never, Ask (interactive), Always (default) - Second dropdown sets how to apply the rule: Extract entire archive (default) or Extract displayed items only (items in current path, or matching current search filters) which may be enough in some cases and can be faster than extracting the entire archive - Formats to be treated as special cases can be edited in the text field, space separated extensions with or without dot. - o "Set advanced extraction options" set extraction-.specific options from extraction screen - "Extract / Set default output path" if set, extraction operations will point by default to this path